EENdaBean/FtcRobotController-GameChangers/README.md

   ## CV.java

   This is our [Vuforia](https://developer.vuforia.com/) and [Tensorflow lite](https://www.tensorflow.org/lite) Computer Vision class.
-[This class](https://github.com/BenGhent/FtcRobotController-GameChangers/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CV.java) allows us to detect objects weather we are in Autonomus or Teleop so that we can accuratly detect and lign up with objects such as the ring stack or the goals.
+[This class](https://github.com/BenGhent/FtcRobotController-GameChangers/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CV.java) allows us to detect objects whether we are in Autonomous or TeleOp so that we can accurately detect and line up with objects, such as the ring stack or the goals.
 This was taken from [ConceptTensorFlowObjectDetectionWebcam](https://github.com/BenGhent/FtcRobotController-GameChangers/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/ConceptTensorFlowObjectDetectionWebcam.java) in the examples located [here.](https://github.com/BenGhent/FtcRobotController-GameChangers/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples)

   This uses the Tensorflow modles(.tflite) that were generously provided by the wonderful people at First Inspires.
 (See [the FTC wiki](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Java-Sample-TensorFlow-Object-Detection-Op-Mode) for more information.)